 Select the asset under which you want to create the imported files.
 In the figure above, this is the new parent node folder.

 In the figure above, the

 File 3file asset has not been imported as it is not a top-level child of the file bridge.
 Select this option to import the contents of any folders underneath the file bridge root node, as shown in the figure below.

 Select this option to import the

 index.htmlfile as a standard page asset, replacing the folder containing this index file.
 This option is disabled by default.

 - Allow virus scan

 Enabling this option will perform a virus scan on each imported file.
 This scan will potentially slow down the import process.
-Please note that the virus checker must be enabled on the external tools configuration screen in the Configuring system settings documentation.
+The virus checker must be enabled on the External tools configuration screen.

 import_files_from_bridge script will import the files exposed by a file bridge asset and is located in the